Acid accused 'prostitution secret' threat

 Earlier in the trial, Ms Wallace told the court she had mistakenly thought the corrosive fluid she threw at Mr van Dongen was water which he had handed to her in a cup in a bid to kill her.

-Mr van Dongen was left paralysed from the neck down and lost his left leg, ear and eye following the attack in September 2015.
+Mr van Dongen was left paralysed from the neck down and lost his left leg, ear and eye following the alleged attack on 23 September 2015.

 The trial continues.